 “A doctor saw me, then referred me to an ENT specialist for scoping.

-“He indicated a lump could be seen visually and a biopsy via surgery was booked a few days later.”
+“He indicated a lump could be seen visually and a biopsyremoval of a section of tissue to analyse for cancer cells via surgerytreatment involving removal of cancerous tissue and/or tumours and a margin of healthy tissue around it to reduce recurrence was booked a few days later.”

-Within a fortnight of his biopsy, Tristan started his first stage of treatment, with four cycles of chemotherapy.
+Within a fortnight of his biopsy, Tristan started his first stage of treatment, with four cycles of chemotherapya cancer treatment that uses drugs to kill or slow the growth of cancer cells, while minimising damage to healthy cells.

-He then had radiation therapy, still in Singapore, that left him hospitalised for dehydration and malnutrition.
+He then had radiation therapya treatment that uses controlled doses of radiation to damage or kill cancer cells, still in Singapore, that left him hospitalised for dehydration and malnutrition.

 Once radiation was finished, Tristan returned to Australia.
-He had expected the tumour to be gone, but soon developed unbearable pain in his ear and head.
+He had expected the tumoura tissue mass that forms from groups of unhealthy cells to be gone, but soon developed unbearable pain in his ear and head.

 “It seemed the tumour had kept growing and suddenly, the pain was unbearable,” he said.